-Discover Belizean flavours, farm-to-table favourites and relaxed café, all within a short drive
+Discover Belizean flavours, farm-to-table favourites and relaxed cafe within a short drive away, or treat yourself to dinner without leaving the lodge by booking a personal chef.🧑🍳

 Everything you need to settle into Belize life nearby.